Cracking the Code: Unveiling 10 Powerful SEO Ranking Factors

 social-network-activity-by-site-rank-

-Google’s official word is that social shares are not a direct ranking factor.
+Google’s official word is that social shares are not a direct SEO ranking factors.
 Links from Twitter or Facebook aren’t counted the same as links from other authoritative websites.

 Still, there’s no denying that the highest-ranking pages in Google search results usually have a lot of shares.
 Though this is probably due to a few related factors: